celtic426/blog/_posts/2020-01-11-save-local-file-nodejs.md

 const item = await storage.getItem('myData');
 ```

-To access the data we saved, the same init command is called followed my the `getItem` method, while specifying the key you used while saving.
+To access the data, the same init command is called followed my the `getItem` method, while providing the key used while saving.

 ## Real-world Example